ewerk/gradle-plugins/README.md

 account 'ewerk'.
 This account and all associated repositories have been deleted, as the plugins are now directly hosted at the plugin portal itself.

+The plugins are designed around Java language support.
+At the time being a lot of issues are raised regarding Groovy language support, which is not intended.
+The plugins may become compatible in the future, therefore help is very appreciated.

 ## Gradle compatibility
 |Plugin|≥ 2.1|≥ 3.3|
 |---|---|---|